 Here’s an example of a harmonised minor scale (A minor, the relative minor of C major).

 You can see the V cord is a minor 7.

-Typically, the solution to the unsatisfactory V chord is seen as using the Harmonic Minor scale, essentially following the classical tradition.
+Typically, the solution to the unsatisfactory V chord is seen as using starting with a different scale.
+Rather than using the Natural Minor the approach is to use the Harmonic Minor instead, essentially following the classical tradition.
 Recall that the Harmonic Minor scale is the same as the Natural Minor with one exception; the b7 is raised to a 7.
-This change affects four of the chords in the harmonised scale, including the V chord which becomes a dominant 7 (V7).
+This change affects four of the chords in the harmonised scale, including the V chord which now becomes a dominant 7 (V7).

 Interestingly though, authors such as Mark Levine don’t deal with the Harmonic Minor scale.
 They start by looking at the Melodic Minor scale instead.
-Melodic Minor – like the Harmonic Minor – has the major seventh (7) instead of the flattened seventh but also includes a flattened third (b3).
+Like the Harmonic Minor scale, the Melodic Minor has the major seventh (7) but it also has a flattened third (b3).
 In The Jazz Theory Book, Mark Levine devotes a chapter to the Melodic Minor scale but nothing to the Harmonic Minor.